Thick, sweet, and delicious homemade apple-based vegan honey that requires only 3 ingredients and 30 minutes.

 Tips & Tricks

 Don't overcook it!
-Overcooking the honey will make it overly thick and you might even be able to taste a slight burnt or caramelized sugar flavor which is not what we're going for.
+Overcooking the honey will make it overly thick and you might even be able to taste a slightly burnt or caramelized sugar flavor which is not what we're going for.
 Avoid high heat.
 I found simmering the honey for about 25 minutes gave me the right consistency.

 When hot, this vegan honey will look thin and runny, but it will get thicker as it cools.